lapatel22/ChIP-wrangler-repo/README.md

 ### Required Arguments

- - user_dir: working directory, from which fastq files are found
  - paired_end or single_end

 ### Optional Arguments

+ - user_dir: if you are not in the ChIP-wrangler working directory, specify the path here
  - threads
- - desired PHRED score cutoff (default: 20 in a 4bp window)
+ - phred_cutoff: desired PHRED score cutoff (default: 20 in a 4bp window)

 Usage: